cbsterrett/eFinder_Lite/README.md

 - Raspberry Pi Zero 2W.
 - Waveshare 4 port USB and UART HAT for the Pi Zero.
 - A custom box (Raspberry Pi Zero, HAT, OLED display and switches)
 - A Nexus DSC with optical encoders.
-USB cable from Nexus port to the UART port on the Pi Zero
+USB cable from Nexus port to the UART port on the UART HAT.
-- A Camera, either the RP HQ Camera module of an ASI Camera (Suggest ASI120MM-mini)
+- A Camera, either the RP HQ Camera module (recommended) of an ASI Camera (Suggest ASI120MM-mini)
 - Camera lens, either 25 or 50mm. f1.8 or faster cctv lens

 Full details at [